jasonjoh/simple-survey/README.md

     This builds a card that utilizes the `facts` field of a [section](https://dev.outlook.com/actions/reference#section-fields).
 Facts are used to render a list of key/value pairs, which is perfect for a list of responses and counts.
 It queries the database to get the current counts for each possible response.

-1. Add a method to generate a `200` response with the card's JSON in the body and the `CARD-UPDATE-IN-BODY` header set to `true`.
+1. Open the **ResponsesController.cs** file.
+Add a method to the `ResponsesController` to generate a `200` response with the card's JSON in the body and the `CARD-UPDATE-IN-BODY` header set to `true`.

     ```C#
     private IHttpActionResult GenerateRefreshCardResponse(Card refreshCard)